Springtime and the Drinking Pangs

 I also quit drinking during the spring time, which seems a bit like an odd coincidence.
 But maybe not.
 I remember it being one of those really beautiful days, without a cloud in the sky.
 I was happy and had no worries in the world!
 I had that same feeling of wanting to just drink and enjoy the buzzing of the life out there.
 I was actually about three months sober, yet, I remember thinking that I definitely could have a drink, or two, and be OK; I am not mad, I am not angry, I am not sad.
 I am happy!
 There is no reason for me to get plastered, I thought.

 But I did.
 I totally did.
 What was supposed to be a drink, maybe two, ended up being several boxes of wine!
 It was horrible.
 It was so bad that I was in a blackout the entire weekend and woke up early Monday morning, face down on the kitchen floor.
 I was terrified.
-I was… well, I cannot even describe the feelings adequately, but that was the moment, when I truly realized that I was an alcoholic and that I could not control my drinking at all.
+I was… well, I cannot even describe the feelings adequately, but that was the moment, when I truly realized that I could not control my drinking at all.
 I finally understood that it didn’t matter what was going on in my life, good or bad, I drank.

 Today, again, I have to remember that I did not drink to be happy or to relax or any of the other reasons that normal people drink.
-I drank because I am an alcoholic – I never needed a reason to drink.
+I never needed a reason to drink.
 The difference between me and normal drinkers is that there is never a good time for me to have a drink.
 All the times are bad.
 So I have to be even more diligent this time of the year, and direct my spring time energy towards staying sober, and connected to my sober network.
 I need to keep busy moving forward.
 Although it is essential for me to keep the reality of my drinking in the forefront of my mind, there is also no reason to sit around and reminisce about the “good” old days.
 It’s time to make new memories – I am planting a garden!